 Hip Care and Treatment at IBJI

-*The blog is for general information and educational purposes only regarding musculoskeletal conditions.
-The information provided does not constitute the practice of medicine or other healthcare professional services, including the giving of medical advice, and no doctor-patient relationship is formed.
+*This blog post is for general information and educational purposes only regarding musculoskeletal conditions.
+The information provided doesn’t constitute the practice of medicine or other healthcare professional services, including giving medical advice, and no doctor-patient relationship is formed.
 Readers with musculoskeletal conditions should seek the advice of their healthcare professionals without delay for any condition they have.
 The use of the information is at the reader’s own risk.
-The content is not intended to replace diagnosis, treatment or medical advice from your treating healthcare professional.
+The content isn’t intended to replace your treating healthcare professional’s diagnosis, treatment, or medical advice.